 Scheduling meetings in coordination with the Chair and distributing meeting notices.

-Distributing meeting agenda (as per 6.0).
+Distributing meeting agenda (as per Clause 6.0).
 Notification of the potential for action shall be included on any distributed agendas for meetings.

-Recording minutes of each meeting according to Clause 6.5 and IEEE guidelines (see http://standards.ieee.org/develop/policies/stdslaw.pdf), and publishing them within 60 calendar days of the end of the meeting.
+Recording minutes of each meeting according to Clause 6.4 and IEEE guidelines (see http://standards.ieee.org/develop/policies/stdslaw.pdf), and publishing them within 60 calendar days of the end of the meeting.

-Creating and maintaining the Working Group membership roster and submitting it to the IEEE Standards Association annually.
+Creating and maintaining the membership roster, referred to in Clause 4.5, and submitting it to the Standards Committee (or SCC) Secretary annually.

 Being responsible for the management and distribution of Working Group documentation.